 - iii) were subjected to a serological test to detect antibodies specific to LSDV, with negative results, on the day of collection and at least 21 days after collection; - d) were subjected to agent detection by PCR with negative results on a blood sample on the day of collection; - 2) the semen used for the production of the embryos complied with Articles 11.9.7. or 11.9.8., as relevant; - 3) the embryos were collected, processed and stored in accordance with Chapters 4.7., 4.8. and 4.9.

-Recommendations for the importation of milk and milk products have been derived from animals in a country or zone free from LSD;
+Recommendations for the importation of milk and milk products

 Veterinary Authorities of importing countries should require the presentation of an international veterinary certificate attesting that the milk or the milk products: